ut-ims-robotics/trajectory_visualizer/README.md

 * ~ duration
 # Example usage

-In order to get the visualizer and the velocity publisher running you need to first launch the visualizer launch file and then launch the velocity_publisher launch in another terminal, which can be done through the commands below:
+In order to get the visualizer and the velocity publisher running you need to first launch the visualizer launch file and then launch the velocity_publisher.launch in another terminal, which can be done through the commands below:

 1. In the first terminal: <br/>
 ``` roslaunch trajectory_visualizer start_visualizer.launch ```